 Go to Penji and sign up. 🙂

-Do you lack ambition for your own company, despise growth, and constantly wish your competitors to succeed?
+Do you lack ambition for your own company, despite growth, and constantly wish for your competitors to succeed?
 And do you enjoy dwelling in regret when you realize your logo/brand is nowhere near good enough despite countless hours spent?
-If so, by all means do it yourself.
+If so, by all means, do it yourself.

 All of it

 Don’t.
 Just don’t.